Levelup-Banner-2.jpg

 • Giving Back – Contribute to the PMI community by sharing your experience, knowledge, and wisdom to support Mentees' success.

-• Developing Interpersonal Skills – Enhance your leadership, teaching, and coaching abilities, and fostering a more reflective practice.
+• Developing Interpersonal Skills – Enhance your leadership, teaching, and coaching abilities, and foster a more reflective practice.

 • Insights – Gain fresh perspectives through your interactions with Mentees.